Heart to Heart

 "Don't you think she would fit into your family beautifully?" asked one of our staff.

 “She asked me the same question.
 So what do you think?”
 Lily asked.
 I responded with a tentative, “Why not?”
 Then Lily and I left the conference room and went back to our own offices, like nothing had happened.
 By the end of the day, a file was placed on Lily’s desk.
-In it was the beautiful little girl’s information and some photos.
+It included the beautiful little girl’s information and photos.

 Anna's Match Photo

-The next morning our whole family flew to Nashville for a scheduled adoption conference.
+The following day our whole family flew to Nashville for a scheduled adoption conference.

 As soon as we checked in at our hotel, I got a call from Dr. Max Mitchell, a pediatric cardiologist at Denver Children’s Hospital and the Chairperson on CCAI’s Charity Fund Committee.
 “I heard that you are considering adopting a nine year-old girl with congenital heart disease,” he said.
 I listened quietly, not sure what to say.
 “I have reviewed her basic medical information sent to me by your staff,” Max continued.
 “She seems fine.
 I will be happy to help her when she is here.”